About Geological Sciences

 Solving Problems in Energy, Resources and Environment

 - Geological Sciences Student Learning Outcomes

-The department offers undergraduates both Bachelor of Arts and Bachelor of Science degrees with two options: Geology and Environmental Geology.
-At the graduate level, the department offers a Master of Science degree in Geology.
+The department offers undergraduates both Bachelor of Arts and Bachelor of Science degrees with two options: Geological Sciences and Environmental Water Resources.
+At the graduate level, the department offers a Master of Science degree in Geological Sciences.

 The mission of the Geological Sciences Department is to provide students with an introduction to problem solving, critical thinking, and basic concepts using the earth sciences to show how modern observations can be extended into deep time.
 We prepare our undergraduate majors with a solid foundation in the discipline for use in their subsequent life, work, or advanced studies and impart to our graduate students a high level of knowledge, skills, and professionalism that enable them to advance their careers by integrating courses with forefront research into the processes that formed and now modify the Earth.